incognito20/Project1-2023/README.md

     * Then, calculated the average daily ride count for each day of the week, based on the number of times each day of the week occurred for the year (in most cases, each day of the week occurred 52 times)
     * Set both of these values as ‘float’
     * Created a bar chart with days of the week on the x-axis and average daily ride count on the y-axis
-    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder (Ref:  Fig5.png)
+    * Printed the plot to the Jupyter notebook and saved the image to the “figures” folder ([Fig5.png](https://github.com/incognito20/Project1-2023/blob/main/figures/Fig5.png)).
 <br><br>

 8. Created a bar chart to show the relationship between the ride volume and month of the year<br><br>